The Shinee World: Release and reception

-The Shinee World was released on August 28, 2008.
+The Shinee World was released on August 28, 2008, preceded by lead single "Love Like Oxygen" on August 22.
 With "Love Like Oxygen", the group took first place on M Countdown on September 18, 2008, which brought them their first win on a South Korean music show since debut.
-The single also topped several South Korean online music charts and received positive reviews.

-On October 29, 2008, the album was reissued under the title Amigo with three additional tracks: the title track, a Korean cover of Cinema Bizarre's "Forever or Never" and a plugged version of "Love Should Go On".
-In addition to meaning "friend" in Spanish, "Amigo" (아.미.고; a.mi.go) is a shortened version of the Korean phrase "You will suffer if you love the beautifulness" (아름다운 미녀를 좋아하면 고생한다; areumdaun minyeoreul joahamyeon gosaenghanda).
+On October 29, 2008, the album was reissued under the title Amigo with three additional tracks: the title track, "Forever or Never" and a plugged version of "Love Should Go On".
+The title track was released digitally on October 24.
+In addition to meaning "friend" in Spanish, "Amigo" (아.미.고; a.mi.go) is a shortened version of the Korean phrase "You will suffer if you fall in love with a beautiful woman" (아름다운 미녀를 좋아하면 고생한다; areumdaun minyeoreul joahamyeon gosaenghanda).
 "Amigo" was choreographed by Misha Gabriel, an American dancer, choreographer, and actor.

 The album was commercially successful in South Korea; it debuted at number three on the MIAK monthly music chart, selling 30,000 copies.
 Since its release, The Shinee World has sold over 80,000 copies.
 The album was awarded Newcomer Album of the Year at the 23rd Golden Disc Awards in 2008.